pudding-fox/FoxTunes/README.md

 * The following input formats are supported: aac, ac3, aif, ape, dff, dsf, dts, fla, flac, kar, m4a, m4a, m4b, mac, mid, midi, mp1, mp2, mp3, mp4, oga, ogg, ogg, opus, rmi, wav, wma, wv
 * The following output formats are supported: flac, m4a, mp3, ogg, opus, wv
+* Cue sheets can be played and split using the converter.
+* 64 bit builds are available.

 The UI components can be relocated and removed.